gcallah/BookReviews/nisbet.md

 ## The Political Community

+Nisbet contends that the political community is a development of the military one:

 "There is no known historical instance of a political state not founded in circumstances of war, not rooted in the distinctive discipline of war.
 The state is indeed hardly more than the institutionalization of the war-making apparatus..."
 83

 In the golden age of Athens, the conflict between kinship based community and military based community became acute.
 The tragic playwrights dealt with this theme repeatedly.